Nymphing For Salmon: How The Guides Do it

 Leader

-A standard tapered leader of 9 feet and usually 0x to 1x will work for nymph fishing salmon and the fly line is directly connected to the leader with a loop-to-loop knot or a nail knot.
+A standard tapered leader of 9 feet and usually 0x or stronger will work for nymph fishing salmon.
+RIO makes a special leader for salmon and steelhead which is what I use.

 Tippet